Equivariant counts of points of the moduli spaces of pointed hyperelliptic curves: Abstract

 \section{Abstract}

-In this article we consider the moduli space $\mathcal{H}_{g,n}$ of $n$-pointed smooth hyperelliptic curves of genus $g$.
-In order to get cohomological information we wish to make $\mathbb{S}_n$-equivariant counts of the numbers of points defined over finite fields of this moduli space.

-We find that there are recursion formulas in the genus that these numbers fulfill.
-Thus, if we can make $\mathbb{S}_n$-equivariant counts of $\mathcal{H}_{g,n}$ for low genus, then we can do this for every genus.
-Information about curves of genus zero and one is then found to be sufficient to compute the answers for hyperelliptic curves of all genera and with up to seven points.
-These results are applied to the moduli spaces of stable curves of genus two with up to seven points, and this gives us the $\mathbb{S}_n$-equivariant Hodge structure of their cohomology.
-Moreover, we find that the $\mathbb{S}_n$-equivariant counts of $\mathcal{H}_{g,n}$ depend upon whether the characteristic is even or odd, where the first instance of this dependence is for six-pointed curves of genus three.
+We consider the moduli space $\Hh_{g,n}$ of $n$-pointed smooth hyperelliptic curves of genus $g$.
+In order to get cohomological information we wish to make $\s_n$-equivariant counts of the numbers of points defined over finite fields of this moduli space.
+We find recurrence relations in the genus that these numbers fulfill.
+Thus, if we can make $\s_n$-equivariant counts of $\Hh_{g,n}$ for low genus, then we can do this for every genus.
+Information about curves of genus $0$ and $1$ is then found to be sufficient to compute the answers for $\Hh_{g,n}$ for all $g$ and for $n \leq 7$.
+These results are applied to the moduli spaces of stable curves of genus $2$ with up to $7$ points, and this gives us the $\s_n$-equivariant Galois (resp.
+Hodge) structure of their $\ell$-adic (resp.
+Betti) cohomology.